Josh-Liddell/Mean-Inversion-Trader/README.md

-# Mean-Inversion-Trader
+# Mean-Reversion-Trader

-The program takes CSV files containing 1yr historical stock price data and performs a mean inversion trading strategy and a move average trading strategy to determine profitability.
+The program takes CSV files containing 1yr historical stock price data and performs a mean reversion trading strategy and a moving average trading strategy to determine profitability.